AxelAhlqvist1995/improve_eval_realism/README.md

 This project implements a comprehensive evaluation framework to determine how realistic AI assistant conversations appear.
 It uses multiple LLM judges to perform pairwise comparisons between conversation transcripts, then applies the Bradley-Terry model to compute global ratings and rankings.

-**Key Innovation**: Rather than relying on absolute scoring, this system uses relative comparisons to build a leaderboard, similar to how ELO ratings work in chess.

-## Features

-### Core Functionality
-- 🏆 **Bradley-Terry Leaderboard**: Calculate global ratings from pairwise comparisons using the MM algorithm
-- 🔄 **Adaptive Integration**: Integrate new samples into existing leaderboards with minimal comparisons
-- ⚡ **Parallel Processing**: High-throughput parallelized comparison execution
-- 🎯 **Multiple Judge Prompts**: Uses 5 different judge prompts
-- 📊 **Uncertainty Tracking**: Bayesian posterior variance updates for determing confidence intervals for rating values

-### Quality Assurance
-- ✅ **Sanity Checks**: Automated validation of rating normalization, convergence, and other parameters
-- 🔍 **Transitivity Testing**: Verify logical consistency of judge decisions
-- 📏 **Order Bias Detection**: Test for positional bias in judge prompts (whether it predominantly selects the first sample it's presented or the seconf one)

 ## Setup

 ### Setup